| July 11, 2023

 When the stock price travels in a positive direction, the strategy will raise the needed participation rate.
 However, when the stock price moves in a negative direction, it will lower.

 Quantum Computing has certainly shown some promising results, yet its widespread application is still in its initial stages.
 A wide range of industries and economic ecosystems have the potential to be transformed by Quantum Computing.

 This research aims to provide new tools and methods for utilizing the special characteristics of quantum systems to carry out calculations that are now impractical for conventional computers.
 Its full potential is yet to be realized, and there is an imminent need for further research before it can be deployed on a large scale.

 Quantum Computing allows you to keep up with the constantly changing market quickly and easily, giving you a leg-up on all your competitors.
-Develop more effective strategies, better tailored to real-world conditions, and stay ahead of the game.
+Develop more effective algo trading strategies, better tailored to real-world conditions, and stay ahead of the game.